 The 14th Worcesters were known as the Severn Valley Pioneers, and were the Divisional Pioneers in the 63rd (Royal Naval) Division.
 In April 1917 during the Arras Offensive, the Division had fought at the Second Battle of the Scarpe in which the Division captured Gavrelle, and a week later at the Battle of Arleux.

 Three months later the Division was still in the Arras Sector, and it was here that 2nd Lt.
 Smart was killed by a shell whilst leading a working party on 24th July 1917.
-He was buried at Bailleul Road Cemetery East, St. Laurent-Blagny, a mile north-east of Arras.
+The War Diary records that as well as Claude being killed, 1 Other Rank as killed and 9 Other Ranks were wounded.
+The Other Ranks soldier was Private Aubrey Basil Hall of Victoria Road, Aston.
+Claude and Private Hall were buried side-by-side at Bailleul Road Cemetery East, St. Laurent-Blagny, a mile north-east of Arras.

 Tipton Herald August 4th 1917

 Very sincere sympathy will be felt for his parents, and a very large circle of friends will be deeply grieved at the death of Second-Lieutenant Claude Smart, who has fallen in action.
 He was with a working party near the front line when a shell dropped behind him and he was killed instantaneously.